European Parliamentary election on Thursday 23 May 2019

 Voting in person at a polling station

 If you are registered to vote, a poll card will be sent to you with further information about the election, including a map of your polling station.
+You do not need to take the poll card with you to vote.
 Please check where your polling station is located as it may have changed since you last voted.

 Polling stations are open between 7am and 10pm on Thursday 23 May.